joonanlab/joonanlab.github.io/_pages/home.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/anlab.png" style="width: 100px; float: left;margin-right: 20px; border: 10px">

-We are a computational genomics lab  studying the etiology of developmental disorders and complex human diseases through the discovery of genetic risk factors.
+We are a computational genomics lab studying the etiology of developmental disorders and complex human diseases using high-dimensional genomic data.
+Our lab utilises a range of genomics and systems biology approaches to btter understand regulatory features and cellular trajectory across the human brain development.

 We focus on:

-- Understanding noncoding mutations associated with developmental and neurological disorders using high-dimensional genomic data.
+- Understanding noncoding mutations associated with developmental and neurological disorders.
 - Leveraging single cell RNA sequencing to understand neurodevelopment and disorders.
 - Integrating epigenome and transcriptome data to better understand genetic heterogeneity in human disorders.